Implicit attitude: Halo effect

 Based on many empirical findings, Greenwald and Banaji et al. (1995) generated the fundamental idea of implicit attitude definitively for the first time, disambiguating attitude into explicit and implicit types.
 Halo effects are an example of the empirical research used by Greenwald and Banaji in their chapter on implicit social cognition.
 Understanding halo effects set the foundation for understanding other theories regarding implicit attitudes.
 For example, it is possible to explain implicit partisanship or implicit egotism in terms of a halo effect, however these concepts will be discussed more in subsequent sections.

 Pioneered by Edward Thorndike in 1920, the halo effect is the judgement of attribute "A" being influenced by a known but irrelevant attribute "B".
 For example, subsequent replications commonly use physical attractiveness as attribute "B" and attribute "A" being a judgement of the subject.
 More specifically a study Landy and Sigall et al. (1974) found that essays written by female essayists were found to be of higher quality when a photo showed the essayist as being attractive (rather than unattractive) when rated by male judges.

-Greenwald and Banaji et al. (1995) have suggested that attribute "B" is in fact an implicit attitude when the judge or subject cannot identify attribute "B" as the source of the judgement for attribute "A".
+Greenwald and Banaji et al. (1995) have suggested that attribute "B" is in fact an implicit attitude when the judge or subject cannot identify attribute "B" as the source of the judgement for "A".
 Moreover, when attribute "B" is associated with a positive or negative attitude and additionally is unknowingly and automatically transferred onto attribute "A", that attitude of attribute "B" is known to be an implicit attitude.

+However, the halo effect has several limitations.
+It can distort judgment, leading to unfair or inappropriate decisions.
+For instance, an individual's attractiveness might unjustifiably influence perceptions of their intelligence or trustworthiness.
+The horn effect, which is the opposite of the halo effect, states that a negative impression in one area leads to disproportionally negative evaluations in others.
+For example, if a product fails to meet expectations, consumers might negatively judge the entire brand's offerings.
+Together, these effects highlight how initial impressions, whether positive or negative, can bias subsequent judgments, often without conscious awareness, emphasizing the importance to recognize and resolve such cognitive biases in decision-making.

+In our everyday lives, the halo effect is often applied in brand loyalty and equity, cultural and social domains, and educational settings.
+Companies often emphasize on the halo effect to enhance brand loyalty and equity.
+A positive experience with one product can lead consumers to favor other products from the same brand, even without direct experience.
+Moreover, the halo effect extends beyond individual perceptions, influencing societal norms and cultural standards.
+For example, celebrities can transfer their positive image to the product by endorsing them, affecting consumer behavior without evaluation of product quality.
+Last but not least, teachers' expectations on students' academic performance may be unconsciously influenced by a student's good behavior or appearance, which can lead to biased treatment.